-If you’re wanting to find a new, well-paying career, look no further than heating, ventilation and air conditioning.
-HVAC is one of the fastest-growing careers available, according to the U.S. Bureau of Labor Statistics, which expects careers in this industry will increase by 13 percent by 2028.
+If you’re considering a new, successful career, look no further than heating, ventilation and air conditioning.
+HVAC is one of the fastest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which expects careers in this trade will expand by 13 percent by 2028.

-There are several reasons why these positions are expanding so rapidly.
-One is homeowners taking advantage of government refunds to get more energy-efficient comfort systems.
-Then there’s the end of R-22 Freon® refrigerants, which affects old equipment.
-Lastly, there’s the red-hot housing market and a home shortage that’s driven a bump in new construction houses.
+There are several reasons why these positions are expanding so fast.
+One is homeowners tapping into government rebates to purchase more energy-efficient comfort systems.
+Then there’s the discontinuation of R-22 Freon® refrigerants, which impacts old equipment.
+Lastly, there’s the red-hot housing market and a home shortage that’s driven a bump in new construction homes.

 What Is an HVAC Technician?

 A HVAC technician is someone who fixes, installs and maintains heating and cooling equipment.
 Most assist both homeowners and business owners.
 And, most important, you’ll be skilled in:

 Some are HVAC-R professionals, which means they also work with refrigeration.

 While HVAC can be physically hard, it can also be very satisfying.
 As a technician you’ll be required to be able to:

 - Work in difficult settings, including small or dirty spaces.

 - Work in hot or cold areas as equipment is usually outdoors.